 I visited the galley at the rear of business class for a snack.

 The selection and setup was not as nice as on the remodeled 777-200 on the flight to LHR.
 I grabbed some chips and popcorn for a movie and returned to my seat.
 I asked a FA for a drink and a bottle of water.
-They had run out so she brought me water in a glass along with a Glenlivet.
-We use too much bottled water anyway in my opinion.
+They had run out of bottled water so she brought me water in a glass along with a Glenlivet.
+The lack of bottled water was no problem.
+We use too much water in plastic bottles anyway.

 The In-flight Entertainment system on this aircraft is very basic.